MSchmoecker/VNEI/README.md

 ## API
 ### Indexing
-At first world loading, VNEI indexes all available items and recipes at `DungeonDB.Start` to allow other mods to add there prefabs before.
+At first world loading, VNEI indexes all available items and recipes at `DungeonDB.Start` to allow other mods to add their prefabs before.
 You can hook events at `Indexing` to add custom items and recipes that were not collected by VNEI.
-If these items are vanilla items instead, feel free to open a PR here.
+If these items/recipes use vanilla components instead of custom ones, feel free to open a PR here.

-The are called with every GameObject (or Recipe) so it can be tried to get a certain component or name.
+The events are called with every GameObject (or Recipe) so it can be tried to get a certain component or name.
 The events are called in the following order:

 - OnIndexingItems: `Action<GameObject>`